kansaljatin/ClipURL---Smart-URL-Shortener/README.md

 - **Redis caching**
   - **Read path**: cache-aside.
     - Check Redis first; on miss, fall back to MongoDB and populate the cache.
-  - **Write path**: write-through (cache first, then DB).
+  - **Write path**: DB-first with async cache warmup.
-    - On DB failure, the cache entry is rolled back.
+    - Write to MongoDB (source of truth) and, on success, warm Redis in a best-effort way.
+    - Cache failures do not affect the HTTP response.
   - TTL in Redis respects `expiresAt` when provided.

 - **Autoscale-safe & idempotent create**